trueauracoral/badminton/README.md

     - ASSIGNED: (10/31/25)
 - [ ] Make the side view prettier
     - ASSIGNED: (11/01/25)
+- [X] Make it so that way you can't run and continue hitting the ball.
+    - ASSIGNED: (11/18/25)
+    - COMPLETED: (11/20/25)
 ### Polish
 - [ ] Make the ball grow darker as it's away from the ground lighter as it gets closer.
     - Assigned: (11/18/25)